AdobeDocs/journey-optimizer.pt-BR/help/using/action/consent.md

 * **Consent policy latency**: the delay from the time a consent policy is created or updated to the moment it is applied.
 This can take up to 6 hours
 -->

-### Configuração da ação personalizada {#consent-custom-action}

->[!CONTEXTUALHELP]
->id="ajo_consent_required_marketing_action"
->title="Definir uma ação de marketing necessária"
->abstract="A Ação de marketing necessária permite definir a ação de marketing relacionada à sua ação personalizada.
-Por exemplo, se você usar essa ação personalizada para enviar emails, será possível selecionar a opção Direcionamento de email.
-Quando usadas em uma jornada, todas as políticas de consentimento associadas a essa ação de marketing serão recuperadas e aproveitadas.
-Isso não pode ser modificado na tela."
+### Aproveitar políticas de consentimento ao configurar uma ação personalizada{#consent-custom-action}

 Ao configurar uma ação personalizada, dois campos podem ser usados para o gerenciamento de consentimento.

-O campo **Canal** permite selecionar o canal relacionado a esta ação personalizada: **Email**, **SMS** ou **Notificação por push**.
+O campo **Canal** permite selecionar o canal relacionado a esta ação personalizada.
 Ele preencherá previamente o campo **Ação de marketing necessária** com a ação de marketing padrão do canal selecionado.
 Se você selecionar **outra**, nenhuma ação de marketing será definida por padrão.

 ![](assets/consent1.png)